mousepawmedia/devdocs/network/source/tools/gitarc.rst

 keeps track of every change that is made.
 Using Git enables us to collaborate on the code and merge all of our changes together cleanly.

-..
-NOTE:: There is a difference between Git and GitHub.
+..  note:: There is a difference between Git and GitHub.
 GitHub is an online
     service that offers free and paid Git repositories.
 We have "mirrors" of our code on GitHub, meaning the code is copied directly over from our own repositories, but we do not use GitHub itself for development work.